Geosynchronous/P7-Neighborhood-Map/Round_River_Map_Project/Project_Activity_Log.md

     </script>
 ```
 - at the moment, I am not sure there is a better way to do this.
 Will ask Ryan tommorrow during the online mentor meeting.
 Right now the model and view model are all inside `function AppViewModel()` which itself gets called by `initMap()`
-- Also still need to put ko functionality in place for map markers, seperate model from view-model
+- Seperate model from view-model still needs to be done
+- And binding to the map DIV still needs attention with ko